• Home

 This life he was referring to was that of a real man.
 This is John's solemn testimony.
 He's bearing witness.
 Jesus, who came from the Father also came to earth as a man.
 John said God’s word was manifested, which is made real and visible.
 He was right there.
 God’s word was manifest to them.

-John testifies that Jesus is alive, he was resurrected.
+John testified that Jesus was alive; he was resurrected.
 Jesus is the promises and words of God come to life.
-God's word is manifest, made real, tangible to us in Jesus Christ.
-In Jesus we may find eternal life.
+God's word is manifest, made real, and tangible to us in Jesus Christ.
+In Jesus, we may find eternal life.

 1 John 1:3-4

-John proclaimed what they had seen & heard.
+John proclaimed what they had seen and heard.
 And he did so in obedience to what Jesus commanded, so others may enjoy the same fellowship with Christ as he did.
-Disciples of Jesus create disciples of Jesus.
-It's normal.
+Disciples of Jesus create more disciples of Jesus.
+That should be normal.

 The key word there is "steadfastly".
-The church held fast to the teaching of doctrine, Koinonia, breaking of bread and prayers.
+The church held fast to the teaching of doctrine, Koinonia, breaking of bread, and prayers.
 These are the things a church should be steadfast in.
 That should be what we are about.
-Then underneath doctrine we find direction to share our faith; to create new disciples in Christ.
+Then, underneath doctrine, we find direction to share our faith and to create new disciples in Christ.
 Under Koinonia we are called to be united together in worship to share our lives in Christ with each other.
-Under the breaking of break we share the declaration in remembrance of what Christ did for us.
-Under prayer we are commanded to cast our cares on him; to hold each other up in prayer, to lay hands on the sick and pray.
+Under the breaking of bread, we share the declaration in remembrance of what Christ did for us.
+Under prayer, we are commanded to cast our cares on him, to hold each other up in prayer, to lay hands on the sick, and to pray.

-Doctrine, Koinonia, breaking of bread and prayer are the 4 big bullet points.
-Our vision of this church should be about those things.
+Doctrine, Koinonia, the breaking of bread, and prayer are the four big bullet points.
+Our vision of the church today should be about those things.
 All we do should lead back to one of those categories.

 1 John 1:5-7

-If you say you have Koinonia with God yet walk in darkness, something is wrong.
-John says that 'something' is that you are a liar.
+• (v.
+6) If you say you have koinonia with God yet walk in darkness, something is wrong.
+John says that “something” is you are a liar.
 You don't really walk with God.
-If you walk in the light as He is in the light, in Koinonia, in common with God, we also have Koinonia with each other; because as we have all things common with God, we also have all things common with each other.

-John said we walk in the light and there is no darkness in us at all.
-But walking in the light doesn't mean we are sinless.
-When we repent and trust in Jesus our soul is cleansed, our sins are forgiven, but we are still resident in this body of flesh.
-We are simultaneously saint and sinner.
-The latin term is Simul justus et peccator.
-This simply means the early church fathers recognized this doctrine.
+• Walking in the light doesn't mean we are sinless.
+We are still resident in this body of flesh.
+We are simultaneously saints and sinners.
+The Latin term is Simul justus et peccator.
+This means the early church fathers recognized this doctrine.